Journal of Wood Chemistry and Technology

 The Journal of Wood Chemistry and Technology is a peer-reviewed scientific journal focusing on the chemistry, biochemistry, and processing of wood and lignocellulosic materials.
 It is published quarterly by Taylor & Francis on behalf of the Forest Products Society and has been in circulation since 1981.

 The journal publishes original research articles, reviews, and technical notes on topics including wood chemistry, pulping, bleaching, adhesives, wood modification, composites, and bio-based materials.
 The current editor-in-chief of the journal is Dr. John F. Kadla.

 The journal is indexed in major bibliographic databases such as Scopus, Chemical Abstracts Service, and Google Scholar.
-It does not currently have a Journal Citation Reports impact factor listed for 2023.
+It has a Journal Citation Reports impact factor of 1.9 for 2025.